rwxayheee/rwxayhee.github.io/_posts/2023-10-27-Peptide-Docking-with-ADCP.md

 This post describes **peptide docking** using [Autodock CrankPep (ADCP)](https://ccsb.scripps.edu/adcp) (Version 1.0 rc1), some **post-processing** including [converting the output structure of the docked peptide into a charged RDKit molecule](https://github.com/rwxayheee/prepare_peptide_ligand), and finally a very primitive **"induced-fit" refinement** using the local optimization function, `optimize`, [from AutoDock Vina's Python bindings](https://autodock-vina.readthedocs.io/en/latest/vina.html#vina.vina.Vina.optimize).
 The efforts were based on the current major version of ADCP as of Oct 2023 with the intent to **enable post-processing of ADCP outcomes by Vina and RDKit in Python**.

 The provided example is based on an experimental structure of Spt6-Iws1(Spn1) complex from *E. cuniculi* ([PDB ID: 2XPP](https://www.rcsb.org/structure/2xpp)).
 The crystal structure 2XPP contains two chains: The longer one is Iws1 and will be the receptor in the docking calculation.
 The shorter one is a truncated form of Spt6.
 In addition to the mentioned structure, the Spt6-Iws1 complex is also observed in a high-res EM structure of actively working RNA polymerase II elongation complex ([PDB ID: 7XN7](https://www.rcsb.org/structure/7xn7)).
 The peptide sequence `FFEIF` is part of the IWS1-interacting domain of Spt6 in *E. cuniculi*.
-Similar sequences present in Spt6 across different species, with a highly conserved F residue that fits the binding site on the Iws1 receptor.
-The precense of multiple F residues makes the 5-mer sequence from *E. cuniculi* an interesting sequence to explore in peptide docking calculations.
+Similar sequences are present in Spt6 across different species, with a highly conserved F residue that fits the binding site on the Iws1 receptor.
+The presence of multiple F residues makes the 5-mer sequence from *E. cuniculi* an interesting sequence to explore in peptide docking calculations.

 # Overview

-This post will walk you through a peptide docking project consisting of (1) docking calculation with ADCP, (2) post-processing with reduce and (3) structure refinement and rescoring with Vina.
+This post will walk you through a peptide docking project consisting of (1) docking calculation with ADCP, (2) post-processing with reduce, and (3) structure refinement and rescoring with Vina.

 To reproduce the presented work, you must have the software dependencies:
 + [ADFR Suite](https://ccsb.scripps.edu/adfr/downloads/) (v1.0 rc1, including `ADCP`, `reduce`, `prepare_ligand`, `prepare_receptor`)